eamena-project/eamena-arches-dev/data/bibref/README.md

 To reference a dataset, we are using this type of mention:

-- Contributor, A. (2023), **KEY**,  in *University of Oxford, University of Southampton EAMENA Database*.
+- Contributor, A. (2023), 'KEY',  in *University of Oxford, University of Southampton EAMENA Database*.
 Retrieved from www.https://database.eamena.org (Accessed: 2023-06-01)

-Where **KEY** is a unique identifier which refers to a Search URL
+Where 'KEY' is a unique identifier which refers to a Search URL (see [List of citations](https://github.com/eamena-project/eamena-arches-dev/tree/main/data/bibref#list-of-citations))
 ## Data entry

 Upload your BU to EAMENA